Written 05 August 2025 · Last edited 17 September 2025 ~ 16 min read

 By the end of this article, you will understand:

-- What activation functions do and why they’re essential.
+- What activation functions do and why they’re essential to neural networks.

 - Why the step function is too limited for modern networks.